-IMPORTANT: For extended ductwork runs, the cross section area of the duct can only be increased to an extent.
-Maximum proportional ductwork runs cannot exceed 20 feet (6.1 meters) more than the original limitations of 20 feet (6.1 meters) with two (2) elbows.
+IMPORTANT: For extended ductwork runs, the cross section area of the ductwork can only be increased to an extent.
 When the ductwork approaches the maximum limits as noted in this manual, a professional heating, venting, and air conditioning (HVAC) firm should be consulted for proper venting information.